linode/docs/docs/guides/quick-answers/linux/how-to-install-selinux-on-ubuntu-18-04/index.md

 …
 {{</ output >}}

 The result is truncated as it is too long.
-But, after inspecting the booleans, we see that none of these booleans can help us allow httpd access to file1.
-The solution here is to provide a context of httpd_sys_rw_content_t to the directory structure.
-Or, you can also give public_content_rw_t context to the directory structure with allow_httpd_anon_write enabled.
+But, after inspecting the booleans, none of these booleans can allow httpd access to `file1`.
+The solution here is to provide a context of `httpd_sys_rw_content_t` to the directory structure.
+Or, you can also give `public_content_rw_t` context to the directory structure with `allow_httpd_anon_write` enabled.

 **SELinux in enforcing mode and allowing daemons to access files at non-default locations**

-Let’s go through another SELinux policy example to understand various permissions at a deeper level.
-In this case, we want to enable SELinux to permit daemons to access files that are in a non-default location.
+Here's another SELinux policy example to understand various permissions at a deeper level.
+In this case, you want to enable SELinux to permit daemons to access files that are in a non-default location.
 When you run a daemon in a permissive mode, you can access these files but with policy enforced, you won’t be able to access the same files and see AVC denial messages instead.

-Our goal here is to be able to configure SELinux policy in enforcing mode to still allow daemons to access files in those locations.
+The goal here is to be able to configure SELinux policy in enforcing mode to still allow daemons to access files in those locations.

 To do so, run the following command:

 	semanage fcontext -l /daemon_old_path/

 Now, check the default context of SELinux in the directory, and find the default context of the target daemon’s folder.
-This will allow you to configure SELinux contexts and move your context too.
+This allows you to configure SELinux contexts and move your context too.

-Here is an example where our context is allow_daemons_use_tty
+Here is an example where the context is allow_daemons_use_tty

 	# semanage fcontext -l